OpenPhysProject/OpenPhys/docs/newDeveloperDocs/03_Install_FTP_Client.md

-### install ftp Client
+### Install ftp Client
 File Transfer Protocol (ftp) clients allow you to upload files to web servers that host the files for you web site.
-You will need this if you want to be able to update a site with changes.
-We use FileZilla.
+You will need this to update your site with your changes.
+We use the FileZilla client.

 ####Prerequisites
 None